tprasadtp/ubuntu-post-install/README.md

 ## Changelogs

+### _v3.3_

+- Add Signal Desktop repository
+- Better way to handle EOL error messages
+- Fix: Visual Studio Code GPG key not deleted while removing repos.
+- Lint Readme Markdown

 ### _v3.2_

-- Allow Bionic test to fail
+- Allow Bionic test to fail on Travis.
-- Better handling of exit status.
-Tests will fail if any command in script fails.
-- Only print logs if there is an error or a flag is passed.
+- Only print logs in Travis if there is an error or a flag is passed.
 - Switch to submodules for data directory
 - List files have their own repo now.
 - Zesty reaches EOL soon.
 Remove it.